danielvaughn/danielvaughn/README.md

 As a former artist, I'm passionate about bridging the gap between designers and developers.
 To that end, I'm building a DSL specifically for designers, called [Matry](https://github.com/matry).
 In the same way that Terraform codified infrastructure with IaC, I'm attempting to do the same with design decisions at scale.

+The language itself is defined as a tree-sitter grammar - [repo here](https://github.com/matry/tree-sitter-matry).

-It's been my main side project for several years now - reach out if you're interested in getting involved!
+Matry has been my main side project for several years now - reach out if you're interested in getting involved!

 <h2>Tools I've used 🚀</h2>
 <p align="left">